PVSVASANTH2004/fullstack-api-vit/README.md

-# Full Stack API - VIT Assignment
+# Full Stack API - VIT

 A REST API that processes arrays and categorizes elements into different types (numbers, alphabets, special characters) with specific formatting requirements.